tsgates/arch-wiki-markdown/wiki/Mutt.md

     bind index,pager ^? previous-page

-Note that ^? is one single character representing backspace in Caret notation.
+Note that ^? is one single character representing backspace in caret notation.
 To type in Emacs, use Ctrl+q Backspace, in Vim Ctrl+v Backspace.